Creators & Contributors

 The Alien Legion is the military branch that guards the Union’s most inhospitable outposts.
 The Legion is also assigned to quell desperate and politically charged rebellions.
 It is the one military branch where the integration of all Union races is not only actively encouraged, it is policy.

-This eclectic mix allows the Union to use the Legion where the government might be open to charges of bigotry if it sent in a fairly homogenous force to settle a dispute by another race.
+This eclectic mix allows the Union to use the Legion where the government might be open to charges of bigotry if it sent in a fairly homogeneous force to settle a dispute by another race.

 Some join the Legion to serve their government or flee oppression.
 Others seek adventure or fortune.
 Still others are criminals in hiding, creatives seeking inspiration or proselytizing preachers.

 Despite the ideal of camaraderie within the Legion’s integrated melting pot, a legionnaire’s worst enemy is often a fellow legionnaire.
-Due to the high precentage of “undesirables” in its ranks, the Legion is considered the Union's most expendable military branch and given the harshest missions.
+Due to the high percentage of “undesirables” in its ranks, the Legion is considered the Union's most expendable military branch and given the harshest missions.

 It takes extraordinary leaders to mold the Legion’s motley ranks into well-trained and disciplined fighting units.
 Many Legion officers first proved their mettle in other military branches.